 - Keep things short and sweet.
 Part of the magic of pop music is that they're irresistibly addicting.
 The short, snappy, and memorable nature of the art form leaves listeners wanting more and hovering over the "repeat" button.
 Therefore, try to keep your tune under 3 minutes if possible.

 - Find a melody or chorus that sticks.
 Catchy pop songs are all centered around an unforgettable chorus or melody that gets stuck in your head.
 You should spend most of your time fine-tuning these elements for the best results.
-When it comes to writing catchy pop songs, thoughtful repetition is your best friend.
+When it comes to writing pop songs, thoughtful repetition is your best friend.

 - Make it relatable.
 "Pop" is short for popular for good reasons.
 If you want your music to connect with the masses, you'll need to produce a tune that connects with a large mass of listeners in an authentic way.
 Most pop songs center around around a relatable topic that draws from a listeners experience like love and heartbreak or following your dreams.